akveo/react-native-ui-kitten/docs/src/guides/theme-customize-component.md

 }
 ```

-The code above demonstrates how Button component can be modified.
+The code above demonstrates how a Button component can be modified.
 This says that by default Button will have `red` background, and when it is `active` it will change to `pink`.

 This is a short example of how you can customize mapping configuration only with modifying component parameters.
 Eva Design System does not strict you with creating your own *appearance* and *variant group* configurations.

-Let's take a look of how custom *appearance* could be created.
+Let's take a look at how custom *appearance* could be created.

 ```json
 {